sabres-lfproject/constraint-based-search/README.md

 Then edge lines: <from_node>, <to_node>, <bandwidth_requirement>, <delay_requirement> (not used)

-Here is one such VNR using the SN from the above example which has been embedded onto the SN.
+Here is one such VNR using the SN from the above example- embedding as the path from node 1 to node 10.

 ```
 2 3 0 0 10 0 0